The Big Read: Our slow moving disaster as sea level rises

 As more people and infrastructure concentrate in our largest cities, the risk would only grow.

-The most recent national assessment found there were nearly 170,000 buildings sitting within 3 metres of the mean high water spring, exposing them not just to sea level rise, but also storm-tide and wave flooding that could reach up one to two metres in exposed places.
+The most recent national assessment found there were nearly 170,000 buildings sitting within 3m of the mean high water spring, exposing them not just to sea level rise, but also storm-tide and wave flooding that could reach up 1 to 2m in exposed places.

 If all of those buildings were lost, they would cost $52 billion to replace.

-There were also some 68,000 buildings lying below the one-metre mark, carriying a replacement value of around $19b.
+There were also some 68,000 buildings lying below the 1m mark, carrying a replacement value of around $19b.

 The report didn't include other assets or infrastructure on the damage bill, other than identifying the kilometres of road and rail exposed and number of airports.